Stirling-Tools/Stirling-Tools.github.io/docs/Paid-Offerings.md

 > This page covers **self-hosted** Server and Enterprise licensing (a flat-rate or per-seat license key, no credits).
 Stirling Cloud is a separate, credit-based offering - see [Modes](./Modes-and-Licensing.md) for how the deployment modes compare.

+## License and Commercial Use

+Stirling PDF's source is licensed under the [GNU AGPLv3](https://github.com/Stirling-Tools/Stirling-PDF/blob/main/LICENSE).
+You can self-host and use it commercially, but the AGPL's terms apply - notably, if you modify Stirling PDF and offer it to others over a network, you must make your modified source available under the same license.

+If you need commercial use without the AGPL obligations, or want the added features and support of the paid tiers, see the Server and Enterprise plans below.

+## Plan Names at a Glance

+There are two separate product lines, and it's easy to conflate their plan names:

+- **Self-hosted** (this page): **Free** (small teams, up to 5 users), **Server** (flat-rate, unlimited users), and **Enterprise** (adds SAML SSO, audit logging, SLA/support).
+- **Cloud** ([Stirling Cloud](./Modes-and-Licensing.md)): the hosted **Processor** plan, which is usage-based (billed per document).

+**"Server" vs "Processor"**: Server is the self-hosted, flat-rate plan you run on your own infrastructure.
+Processor is the cloud-hosted, per-document plan.
+They are not the same thing.

+> **Note on "Professional":** "Professional" is **not** a current public plan name.
+It is a legacy internal term that maps to the **Server** tier.
+If you see a "Professional tier" referenced anywhere, treat it as the Server tier.

 ## Available Plans

 ### Free Plan